8 days / 7 nights (tuition includes meals & on-site lodging) in Portal AZ

 Pre-course Preparation: There is no pre-requisite for this training.
 The curriculum, demonstrations, and field practicums are designed to provide a comprehensive overview of applied bat survey methods for North American species.
 Students should be prepared to hike over uneven terrain, at night, carrying personal gear and up to 50-pounds of field gear.
 The elevation around Portal is over 5,000-feet and we have the opportunity work at elevations from 3,000 to 9,000-feet, in habitats from desert scrub to alpine forests.
 Students must bring appropriate field gear including appropriate clothing and footwear for working outdoors, head-lamps and light sources for navigating at night, and basic personal items.
 All survey equipment for capturing and recording bats is provided, but students are encouraged to bring their own bat detectors, if available, to help with designing recording schedules, refining settings, and troubleshooting successful field use.

 No prior bat-work experience is necessary.
 Students wishing to handle bats must obtain the rabies pre-exposure vaccination.
 This is a 21-28 day series that must be started at least two-months prior to class.
 Those already vaccinated can provide acceptable titre results or proof of booster.
 Approximately ten-days prior to the start of class, students will receive a complete list of what to bring and how to prepare for class, but feel free to contact us at any time if you have specific questions about the class or how to prepare.
 A sample agenda for our field survey training classes is available for download HERE.
+Complete White Nose Syndrome information, including the latest references about the disease in bats and important conservation and management steps to reduce its impact during this class, will be included in pre-course materials to registered participants.

 How to Register: Please register by ordering online.
 NOTE: To register multiple people, please checkout each person individually so that we can obtain the proper contact information for each participant.
 Use the Student Registration Details link to provide complete student information for our records.